Toberumono/WRF-Runner/README.md

 3. Run `brew install wrf-runner`
 	+ Linuxbrew may have trouble with a few dependencies, running `brew install` for each dependency, while annoying, will fix that problem.
 4. cd into the directory into which you want to install the WRF-Runner program
-5. Run `wrf-linker.sh ./`
+5. Run `wrf-linker.sh`
 6. Proceed to [Running a WRF process](#rawrfp)

 ### <a name="rawrfp"></a>Running a WRF process
-#### Configuring
+#### A few quick notes

+* This program does not override any fields in the namelist files other than the run_, start_, end_, wps paths (it just makes them absolute), and interval_seconds (however, it is overriden with a user-defined value) - everything else is preserved.
+Therefore, this can still be used with more advanced configurations.
-<i>Note</i>: This describes only the minimal amount of configuration required for a successful run.
-There are several options not visited here.</br>
+* This section describes only the minimal amount of configuration required for a successful run.
+There are several options not visited here.
-<i>See [Description of Configuration Variables](#docv) for information on each option.</i>
+* See [Description of Configuration Variables](#docv) for information on each option in the configuration.json file.

+#### <a name="c"></a>Configuring

 1. This program downloads data that needs the NAM Vtable in WPS by default.
-To ensure that the correct Vtable is used, run: `ln -sf ./ungrib/Variable_Tables/Vtable.NAM ./Vtable` in the WPS installation directory.
+To ensure that the correct Vtable is used, run: `ln -sf ./ungrib/Variable_Tables/Vtable.NAM ./Vtable` in the WPS installation directory if you are using NAM data.
-2. Edit the WRF and WPS Namelist files such that they could be used for a single run (basically, set everything other than the start and end dates and times in both the Namelist.input and Namelist.wps files)
+2. Edit the namelist files for WRF and WPS.
+In the general case (aka "use your own discretion"), this requires:
+	1. Setting max_dom in the domains and share sections in the WRF and WPS namelists respectively.
+	2. Configuring the domains and geogrid sections in the WRF and WPS namelists respectively.
+		+ This includes setting the geog_data_path value in namelist.wps
+		+ Make sure that the number of values on lines that have per-domain values are equal to the value in max_dom
+	3. Setting input_from_file to ".true." in time_control (make sure to set it for each domain)
+	4. For NAM data, setting num_metgrid_levels to 40 and num_metgrid_soil_levels to 4 in namelist.input
+	5. For runs *not* using wget, settting interval_seconds in the time_control and share sections (This is computed from the grib->timestep subsection when wget is being used)
-3. Open the configuration file (configuration.json) in the directory into which you pulled the WRF Runner project data.
+3. Open the configuration file (configuration.json) in the directory into which you linked the WRFRunner.jar and configuration.json files.
-	1. if you want to use a different file, just copy the contents of configuration.json into it before continuing and remember to change the configuration file path in the run step.
+	+ If you want to use a different file, just copy the contents of configuration.json into it before continuing and remember to change the configuration file path in the run step.
-4. Configure the parallelization options in general->parallel:
+4. Configure the parallelization options in the general->parallel subsection:
 	1. If you did not compile WRF in DMPAR mode, set "is-dmpar" to false and continue to step 3.
-	2. Set "processors" to the number of processors you would like to allow WRF to use.
+	2. Otherwise, set "processors" to the number of processors you would like to allow WRF to use.
-5. Configure paths:
+		+ It is a good idea to set this value to at most two less than the number of processors (or cores) in your system.
+5. Configure the paths section (All of these *must* be absolute paths):
-	1. Set the "wrf" path to the *run* directory of your WRF installation.
+	1. Set the "wrf" path to the root directory of your WRF installation.
 	2. Set the "wps" path to the root directory of your WPS installation.
 	3. Set the "working" path to an empty or non-existent directory.
-	4. Set the "grib_data" path to an empty directory, preferably a sub-directory of the working directory (either way, this requires the full path)
-6. Configure timing:
+6. Configure the timing section (These are used to determine the values used in the run_, start_, and end_ fields):
 	1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
-(Actually, in the default implementation of the wget function, this *must* be enabled)
-	2. Configure the offset if you so desire, or disable it.
-It is not required by any components of the script.
+	2. Set the offset values if you want the simulation to start at a time different from that produced by rounding (e.g. with rounding set to current day, setting hours 6 and the other fields to 0 would cause the simulation to start 6:00am on the current day).
+Otherwise, disable it (set "enabled" to false).
+	3. Set the duration values to match how long you wish your script to run.
+		- The fields accept extended values.  e.g. setting hours to 36 is equivalent to setting days to 1 and hours to 12.
+7. Configure the grib section (this is only required if the wget feature is enabled):
+	+ See [Writing a GRIB URL](#wagu) for the steps needed.
 8. That's it.
 Proceed to [Running](#r)

 #### <a name="r"></a>Running
-1. cd to the directory into which you pulled the WRF Runner repository.
+1. cd to the directory into which you linked the WRFRunner.jar and configuration.json files.
 2. run `java -jar WRFRunner.jar configuration.json`
-	+ If you set up your own configuration file, replace configuration.json with the path to your configuration file.
+	+ If you are using a different configuration file, replace configuration.json with the path to your configuration file.

 ## Help
 ### <a name="docv"></a>Description of Configuration Variables